-In 1983, we saw the arrival of the USAF's 9th reconnaissance wing at RAF Alconbury with their TR-1As (Tactical reconnaissance), formerly known as U-2s.
+In 1983, the USAF's 9th Reconnaissance Wing arrived at RAF Alconbury with its TR-1As (Tactical Reconnaissance), formerly known as U-2s.

-In 1995, the USAF moved the Dragon Lady South to RAF Fairford, and with the Bosnian war, they moved them even further South in 1996 to the Istres airbase in Southern France, allowing them more time over target.
+In 1995, the USAF relocated the Dragon Lady South to RAF Fairford.
+With the onset of the Bosnian War, they moved it even further South in 1996 to the Istres airbase in southern France, allowing for more time over the target.

 Here are some of the images captured during that Alconbury era.